-Tuition is calculated by the cost we anticipate expending to cover each family for the school year.
+Tuition is calculated by the cost we anticipate spending to cover each family for the school year.
 This can be paid in one payment OR ten equal payments.

-- Tuition is due by the 10th of the month. - Any tuition payment not received by the office by the due date will be automatically billed a \$5 late fee for each week it is late, up to \$20, except when an extension has been approved by the Principal. - LCA recognizes that special circumstances arise which may delay a family's ability to pay the full amount on time.
-If a balance is owed, the family is asked to make arrangements with the Principal for a payment schedule. - This same late fee policy applies to all forms due into the office that have assigned due dates. - The maximum late fee per item due in the office is \$20. - Any returned checks will incur a fee equal to that assessed to LCA by our bank.
+- After the initial August tuition payment, monthly tuition is due by the 10th of each month - Any tuition payment not received by the office by the due date will be automatically billed a \$5 late fee for each week it is late, up to \$20, except when an extension has been approved by the principal - This same late fee policy applies to all forms due into the office that have assigned due dates - The maximum late fee per item due in the office is \$20 - Any returned checks will incur a fee equal to that assessed to LCA by our bank

-Any family who is consistently late paying their tuition by the due date or falls behind more than 30 days and has not made prior arrangements with the LCA Principal or Financial Officer will receive a call from a board member and could possibly be placed on probation.
+Any family who is consistently late paying their tuition by the due date or falls behind more than 30 days and has not made prior arrangements with the LCA Principal or Financial Officer will receive a call from a board member and could be placed on probation.